 Note: this kdp update regarding free ISBN does not apply to activity books, puzzle books, coloring books, and other similar books that have unique pages inside.

-Not interested in Creative Fabrica?
+✨ Want to create a coloring book in Canva?
 I have also written a blog post on How to Use Canva for Kdp Low Content Books, in which I have shown a step-by-step process to create a simple coloring book for free!

 What Low Content Books Are Not Affected By The Update?